EpiTheMeh/FlagsForIRC/README.txt

 Have a good time with the script, and try not to get in trouble!
 I don't want you using this for spam! :P
 EpiTheMeh

+OH, and before I forget:
+You're free to share, modify, contribute, whatever you like!
+This is just for fun, for me, and I'm really not bothered!
+Just don't do anything offensive (IE. I don't want to see anyone uploading scripts to this repository with offensive names.)